MCO (MCO) Hits Market Capitalization of $251.01 Million

-MCO (CURRENCY:MCO) traded flat against the dollar during the twenty-four hour period ending at 14:00 PM Eastern on February 4th.
-One MCO coin can currently be bought for $15.89 or 0.00031404 BTC on major cryptocurrency exchanges.
-MCO has a total market cap of $251.01 million and $1.41 million worth of MCO was traded on exchanges in the last 24 hours.
-In the last seven days, MCO has traded flat against the dollar.
+MCO (CURRENCY:MCO) traded flat against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on February 5th.
+MCO has a market cap of $251.01 million and $1.41 million worth of MCO was traded on exchanges in the last day.
+One MCO coin can now be purchased for $15.89 or 0.00031404 BTC on major cryptocurrency exchanges.
+Over the last seven days, MCO has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.